-To create a window with both series displayed, and only one set of scales, move to W3, and type: W1, then select Overplot from the View pulldown menu, and enter in the series to overplot (W2) and choose a color.
-Or, type at the command line:
+To create a window with both series displayed, and only one set of scales, move to W3, and type: W1, then select View > Overplot and enter in the series to overplot (W2) and choose a color.
+Or type:

 w1; overplot(w2, red)

-To create a window with both series displayed, where each one has its own set of scales, move to W3, and type: W1, then select Overlay from the View pulldown menu, and enter in the series to overlay (W2) and choose a color.
-Or, type at the command line:
+To create a window with both series displayed, where each one has its own set of scales, move to W3, and type: W1, then select View > Overlay and enter in the series to overlay (W2) and choose a color.
+Or type:

 w1; overlay(w2, red)

 Notice how each series has its own scales displayed in the window.
 Click on a set of scales, and it will change to the color of the series with which it is associated.
 By clicking on the scales, you set the FOCUS on a particular series.
 Any commands you issue to change the attributes of the curve apply to that series which is in focus.